 Of course, AR technology is not readily available to all small businesses yet, it is definitely a trend that more and more retailers are trying to incorporate in their marketing strategy.

 It is easier and simpler to buy on mobiles

 A recent survey revealed that many smartphone users made a purchase from their phones within six months.
 It only shows that people are not only using their phones to research products but also do transactions on their phones.

-If you are a small eCommerce business, it is important to make it easy for people to purchase via mobile.
+If you are a small ecommerce business, it is important to make it easy for people to do mobile shopping.
 This is needed to ensure a great customer experience with little friction in the buying process.
 Also, ensure that it is easy for people to navigate to their cart.
 Avoid asking for unnecessary additional information in the check-out process.
 Collect only relevant information needed to process the transaction.

 Next, make sure that your users have a great mobile UX (user experience) that can help facilitate the onboarding process.
 You can provide your customers with updates about their shipping status and help them track their packages easily.

 Regardless of the kind of business you are in, you need to ensure to have content in a mobile-friendly format that will help new customers get the most out of their new purchases.
 You may also send emails that outline tips and tricks for using your new products and services.

 So, you have got a prospect to convert to a customer.
 That’s not enough, there’s still work to do!

 You can push existing customers towards a repeat purchase with some mobile-friendly tactics.